-The 2015 Epilepsy House of Commons Debate was an embarrassment to sufferers of Epilepsy.
+The 2015 Epilepsy House of Commons Debate was an embarrassment to people with Epilepsy.
 11 MP's turned up only?
 Is this the importance placed on this Neurological Condition.
 It is not given the same awareness as, say, Cancer or Diabetes.
 Why is this so way down the pile of acknowledgement by Governments.

 Invisible to the naked eye unless someone has a seizure in front of you.
 Not seen but very much felt by the Epilepsy sufferer.

 MP's and Medical Professionals need to take ownership and push for action and more funding for this condition.
 IT SIMPLY cannot be left anymore on the back burner.

 The Brain seems to be the only Organ of the body where limited medical advancements are happening.
 I have seen first hand with my son how debilitating this condition is, both for him and I.

 We need realtime awareness and implementation of specialisms and resources.
 Quicker and definitive diagnosis for better medical managements.